 Pinging an email box is a way to see if an email address is valid or not.
 Learn how it's done.

 This article gets into the technical meat of how to ping email boxes.
-It's target audience assumes a basic level of computer and networking understanding.
+Its target audience assumes a basic level of computer and networking understanding, with the steps being as follows:

 The tools described in this article are available in Microsoft Windows.
 Equivalent tools are available in most other operating systems.